Can Sildenafil (Viagra) help in Premature Ejaculation?

 About Premature ejaculation

-Observing your symptoms is essential for proper diagnosis and treatment.
+Observing your symptoms is essential for proper diagnosis and seeking effective ways to control PE.

 Is Premature Ejaculation like Erectile dysfunction?